xmtp/xmtp-dot-org/docs/tutorials/portable-consent.md

 </TabItem>
 </Tabs>

-### Check if a contact is blocked or allowed
+### Check if a contact is denied or allowed

-Call the following methods to check if a contact is blocked or allowed.
+Call the following methods to check if a contact is denied or allowed.

 <Tabs groupId="sdk-langs">
 <TabItem value="js" label="JavaScript"  attributes={{className: "js_tab"}}>